-16. SUBSEQUENT EVENTS
+16. SUBSEQUENT EVENT

-Subsequent to the date of theses interim condensed consolidated financial statements, the Group has signed a Non-binding Memorandum of Understanding (MOU) with Al Rajhi Capital Fund for sale leaseback of Three schools' properties.
-However, this transaction is subject for review and approval by the Capital Market Authority (CMA).
-Al Rajhi Capital Fund is in the process of conducting their due diligence for CMA file submission.
+Subsequent to the date of these interim condensed consolidated financial statements, the Group has extended a non-binding Memorandum of Understanding (MOU) with Al Rajhi Capital Fund for sale leaseback of three schools' properties up to 30 November 2019.